-Ernst & Young LLP was selected as the Company's auditor at the time of the Company's launch following a competitive process and review of the Auditor's credentials.
+Ernst & Young LLP has been appointed as the Company's auditor since the Company's launch in October 2016 following a competitive process and review of the Auditor's credentials.
 The appointment of the external auditor will be reviewed annually by the Audit Committee and the Board and is subject to approval by Shareholders.
 In accordance with the FRC guidance, the audit will be put out to tender within ten years of the initial appointment of Ernst & Young LLP.